Select your language

 Ethics of the scientific publication

 The editorial board of Biotechnologia Acta follows the recommendations of the publication ethics standards set by the Commission on Publication Ethics (COPE) (https://publicationethics.org/guidance/Guidelines).
-Falsification or falsification of data, plagiarism, including republishing of authors' own works without proper citation, as well as misappropriation of work are all unacceptable practices.
-For any cases of ethical behavior the editorial board of Biotechnologia Acta takes it very seriously and each case will be considered according to COPE guidelines.
-Compliance with the ethical rules of scientific publications by all participants in the process contributes to ensuring the rights of authors to intellectual property, increasing the quality of the publication in the eyes of the world scientific community, and excluding the possibility of improper use of author's materials in the interests of individuals.
+Falsification or falsification of data, plagiarism, including republishing of authors' works without proper citation, as well as misappropriation of work are all unacceptable practices.
+For any cases of ethical behavior, the editorial board of Biotechnologia Acta takes it very seriously, and each case will be considered according to COPE guidelines.
+Compliance with the moral rules of scientific publications by all participants in the process contributes to ensuring the rights of authors to intellectual property, increasing the quality of the publication in the eyes of the world scientific community, and excluding the possibility of improper use of author's materials in the interests of individuals.

 It is the policy of "Biotechnologia Acta" to publish new and original work.
 Text copied from copyrighted works from third parties, even in an introduction, should never be used without clearly identifying the other source (either by quotations or indentations).
-Every paper should present some novelty and new results in the form of a unique paper written in an author's own words.
-Unless a legitimate explanation is received for the large amount of textual overlap between the submitted paper and the abovementioned previously published work(s), this paper will not be reconsidered for publication.
+Every paper should present some novelty and new results in the form of a unique paper written in the author's own words.
+Unless a legitimate explanation is received for the large amount of textual overlap between the submitted paper and the abovementioned previously published work(s), this paper will not be reconsidered for publication.'

 This Condition corresponds to policy of the journal and it is one of the basic constituent of reviewing and journal’s publication.